We are now over half way through the academic year, how time flies!

 We started this term by reading ‘How to Live Forever’ and based our English work around this lovely book.
-We are now into the thick of Quest stories and are also spending time practising reading comprehensions, grammar, punctuation and spelling in preparation for the upcoming SATS (week beginning 9th May).
+We are now into the thick SATs revision, practising reading comprehensions, grammar, punctuation and spelling in preparation for the upcoming SATS (week beginning 14th May).

-In Science, we are covering topics on Light and Electricity as well as revising all the Key Stage Two curriculum areas.
+In Science, we have covered topics on Light and Electricity and are now revising all the Key Stage Two curriculum areas.

 We will continue to give out maths and English homework on alternate Wednesdays, due in the following Monday.
 Please could you encourage your child to complete these tasks to the best of their ability and hand them in on time.

-Practising reading, times tables and spellings is also something we expect the children to be doing regularly at home to support our work in the classroom.
+Practising reading, times tables (use the TTRockstars app) and spellings is also something we expect the children to be doing regularly at home to support our work in the classroom.
 In the run up to SATS, we may send home extra work where we feel there are gaps to be filled and would appreciate your support with this.

 Another plea for baking money… please send in £2 per term to cover the costs of baking.
 Thank you.